ShiinaHiiragi/seraph/README.md

 <p align="right"> Ichinoe </p>

 ## Introduction
-**Seraph** is a cloud server assistant aiming to make full advantage of host's potential.
+**Seraph** is a cloud server assistant aiming to make advantage of hosts' potential.

 ## Usage
 1. Install `Node.js` no earlier than v16.7.0 (on which `fs.cpSync` was added) and `npm.js`